 Not everyone chooses to sell their current home when they decide to move on.
 Sometimes, it’s not even an option.
 If you’re looking to hang on to your personal home and turn it into a rental, there are a few things you should know.

-Turning your home into an investment property not uncommon and is a viable option if you can't here.
+Turning your home into an investment property is not uncommon and is a viable option if you can't sell.
 That said, there are three critical steps before you start.

 Before you make any decision, consult a financial expert to see if you’re in a financial position to buy or move without selling your old home first.

 A property manager can evaluate your property and provide a rental appraisal—which you may need to provide to your bank.
 They’ll also highlight any potential issues your property might have and improvements you could make to maximise your rent yield.

 New residential tenancy laws require all rental properties to have smoke alarms and, as of 2018, to have insulation.
 If your home does not meet these requirements, you cannot legally rent it out.